 Thomas L. Stokes Award for Best Energy Writing

-Applications for the Thomas L. Stokes Award for Best Energy Writing have closed.
-Check back for the announcement of the award winner.
+Applications for the Thomas L. Stokes Award for Best Energy Writing will open January 2019.

 Each year, the National Press Foundation presents the Thomas L. Stokes Award to a U.S.-based journalist for the best writing on the subject of energy.
 The Stokes Award was established in the spring of 1959 by friends and admirers of the late Thomas L. Stokes, the syndicated Washington columnist on national affairs.
 It is given annually for the best writing “in the independent spirit of Tom Stokes” on subjects of interest to him including energy, natural resources and the environment.
 The winner of the award receives $2,000.
 The subject may be any form of energy—oil, gas, coal, nuclear, water, solar, etc. This award is open to all media; the journalism may be reporting, analysis or commentary.
 The entry should represent the highest standards of journalism.